What we send for the review

 Incident response

-P1 - High Confirmed vulnerability with an exploit path: addressed within 4 hours.
+P1 - High Confirmed vulnerability with an exploit path: target response within 4 hours.

-P2 - Medium Suspected abuse or partial exposure risk: investigated within 24 hours.
+P2 - Medium Suspected abuse or partial exposure risk: target investigation within 24 hours.

 Token rotation (webhook secret, App private key) can be completed in under 10 minutes.
 The GitHub App can be suspended immediately from the App settings page to stop all webhook delivery while an investigation is in progress.